nazmul-nhb/nhb-toolbox-docs/docs/utilities/date/extractTimeFromUTC.md

 - Preserves the original sign (+/-)
 - Returns only the time portion without "UTC" prefix
 - Maintains leading zeros for single-digit hours/minutes
-- Works with all valid `UTCOffSet` formats
+- Works with all valid `UTCOffset` formats

 ### Aliases